 - Putting up a valuable asset as collateral.

-Because these options assure the lender he will recover his money when the loan is due, they can help you get approved.
+Because these options assure the lender she will recover her money when the loan is due, they can help you get approved.
 You may also qualify to borrow a larger amount, possibly at a lower interest rate, than if you were to take an unsecured loan without a cosigner or collateral.

 While that sounds ideal, there are some serious consequences that accompany each alternative-especially if you can’t make the payments.
 Take a look at the risks and rewards of each option before making the decision to pursue either one.